 Once the evaluation is completed, it is up to You whether to have the procedure or surgery.
-But remember, if You decide to go ahead and be admitted to the hospital for the procedure, You must call The Empire Plan and choose the Hospital Program for preadmission certification.
+But remember, if You decide to go ahead and be admitted to the hospital for the procedure, You must call The Empire Plan and choose the Hospital Program (see Contact Information, page 151) for preadmission certification.